Trapigtrogen/Drawpp/drawpp_guide.md

 - textFont()
     - Set the font which will be used for drawing text.
     - By default, no font is set, so to draw text, you must first set a font.
+- clip()
+    - Restrict the drawing area to a rectangle.
+- noClip()
+    - Disable clipping.

 <br>Position modes dictate what is considered the origin of the thing being drawn.
 Position mode ***CORNER*** means that the origin is in the upper left corner.
 For example, were you to draw a square in the coordinates (100,100), the upper left corner of the square, will be in the position (100,100).<br>